faruqem/todolist/README.md

 * <strong>Comment: </strong> I used Bootstrap 4 to create a simple user friendly interface.

 4. Your application should do something.
 This doesn't mean it has to be a completed, polished application ready in every detail to deploy to the public.
 It does mean that it should not simply be a collection of short, trivial, independent examples of each function.
-* <strong>Comment: </strong> My application gives the facility to maintain a project task list and all functionlities are related & provide a well structured flow of operations.
+* <strong>Comment: </strong> My application gives the facility to maintain a project task list, and all functionlities are related & provide a well structured flow of operations.
 All the foundation works are done.
 Based on this core I can create a much larger application with lot more functionalities.

 ### Submission